SivapriyaaKannappan/FRAN-Reaging/README.md

 * Mini-batch size
   * No of identities per mini-batch - 4
   * No of samples per identity - 2
+* In the Sampler, for every epoch, the image identities are permuted to shuffle their order
 ### Weights & Biases
 The training progress can be visualized in real-time using [Weights & Biases](https://wandb.ai/).
 Loss curves, validation curves are logged to the platform.
 When launching a training, a link will be printed in the console.
 Click on it to go to your dashboard.
 If you have an existing W&B account, you can link it